aimux docs

 • aimux.json if it already exists

-• the session catalog and snippet catalog for the active profile
+• the workspace catalog and snippet catalog for the active profile

-The app starts in the session picker flow.
-Existing sessions are loaded into the picker, and if none exist yet you can create the first one there.
+The app starts in the workspace picker flow.
+Existing workspaces are loaded into the picker, and if none exist yet you can create the first one there.

-The session picker is the main entrypoint for workspace management.
+The workspace picker is the main entrypoint for workspace management.

 Typical first-run flow: